julien-sobczak/blog-astro/src/content/read/2019/2019-05-30-measure-what-matters.md

 headline: "How successful enterprises are using OKRs and why you should start using them."
 note: 18
 stars: 5
-tags: ['management', 'productivity']
+tags: [working, productivity]
-unofficialTags: []
+topics: [management]
-cover: "/posts_resources/covers/measure-what-matters.jpg"
+bookCover: "/posts_resources/covers/measure-what-matters.jpg"
 bookAuthors: "John Doerr"
 bookIsbn: '978-0525538349'
 ---